 Regarding the theoretical results of Section 3 on endogenous quality choice, I do not have direct evidence on the impact of the incentives from the auction on the actual design choices that search engines make to trade off revenue they make per each user vs. their popularity and quality.
-The time period of less than a year may also be insufficient for these design changes to manifest themselves.
+The time period of only a year may also be insufficient for these design changes to manifest themselves.
 However, these incentives are clearly understood (and lamented) by at least some of the participants in these auctions.

-The most highly rated search engine, DuckDuckGo, won a slot in every country in periods 1 and 2, but then by period 3 only won slots in four countries covering in total only 2% of the available population.
+The most highly rated search engine, DuckDuckGo, won a slot in every country in periods 1 and 2, but then by period 3 only won slots in four countries covering in total only 2% of the available population, and then won a slot in only one country in period 4.
 As explained by DuckDuckGo, "Despite DuckDuckGo being robustly profitable since 2014, we have been priced out of this auction because we choose to not maximize our profits by exploiting our users.
 In practical terms, this means our commitment to privacy and a cleaner search experience translates into less money per search.
 This means we must bid less relative to other, profit-maximizing companies."
-27
+30

 The second most highly rated search engine is Ecosia, which uses its profits to plant trees around the world (https://info.ecosia.org/).
-Despite its overall popularity with users (more than 5,000,000 installs), it only won coverage in the last period and only one country (covering less than 0.4% of overall available population).
+Despite its overall popularity with users (more than 5,000,000 installs and more than 100,000 user reviews), it only won coverage in the last two periods and in only one country (covering less than 0.4% of overall available population).
 Ecosia explained its decision not to participate in the initial auction (for the first time period) as follows: "Ecosia is a not-for-profit search engine.
 Taking part in Google's auction would force us to spend our income on an unnecessary bidding war with other (profit-oriented) search engines.
-We'd rather use it to plant trees on our endangered planet."
-28
+We'd rather